Most-wanted Iraqi playing cards

 During the 2003 invasion of Iraq by a United States–led coalition, the U.S. Defense Intelligence Agency developed a set of playing cards to help troops identify the most-wanted members of President Saddam Hussein's government, mostly high-ranking members of the Iraqi Regional Branch of the Arab Socialist Ba'ath Party or members of the Revolutionary Command Council; among them were some of Hussein's family members.
-The cards were officially named the "personality identification playing cards."
+The cards were officially named the "personality identification playing cards".

-As of 6 January 2025, all but four of the 52 most wanted have either died or been captured, eleven of whom have been released.
+As of 18 April 2026, all but three of the 52 most wanted have either died or been captured, ten of whom have been released.